-Pixar has three sequels in the wings and one original movie, but fear not, EW reports that the four movies after the current schedule will all be originals.
+Pixar has three sequels in the wings and one original movie as but of their upcoming releases, but fear not, EW reports that the four movies after the current schedule will all be originals.
 This list will be done according to release date, so without further ado let's look at the exciting list of new & upcoming Pixar movies.

 4. Cars 3